 Sometimes referred to as “flat” acne, Grade I is primarily blackheads and the occasional whitehead.
 Mild acne may never progress beyond this stage.

 Grade II consists of blemishes in greater numbers and the more consistent presence of whiteheads.
 With this type of acne, you will also see papules and pustules.

 Cystic acne or Grade IV is usually characterized by large, extra-angry-looking blemishes.
 Due to the severity of Grade IV and the depths to which it extends, scarring is a very real possibility.

 This is much less common, but often what we think of when we hear the condition.
 This type of rosacea results in thickening of the skin with a bumpy, uneven texture, along with symptoms of mild and moderate cases.
 The nose is commonly affected by phymatous rosacea and the thickening of tissue creates a bulbous and enlarged nose, a phenomenon known as rhinophyma.

-Results largely depend on the type of acne and treatments selected.
-However, most patients will experience improvement in overall skin health and amount/severity of acne and blemishes, with reduced acne scarring for clearer, more even skin.
+Results largely depend on its type and treatments selected.
+However, most patients will experience improvement in overall skin health, with reduced acne scarring for clearer, more even skin.
 The best course of action is to ensure you’re following a skincare routine customized to your specific needs, and following up with corrective and preventative treatments as needed.